-Though it is a myth, the explorers were real and their crowning achievement was helping to save Yellowstone from private development.
-They promoted a park bill in Washington in late 1871 and early 1872 that drew upon the precedent of the Yosemite Act of 1864, which reserved Yosemite Valley from settlement and entrusted it to the care of the state of California.
+The crowning achievement of the returning expeditions was helping to save Yellowstone from private development.
+Langford and several of his companions promoted a bill in Washington in late 1871 and early 1872 that drew upon the precedent of the Yosemite Act of 1864, which reserved Yosemite Valley from settlement and entrusted it to the care of the state of California.
 To permanently close to settlement an expanse of the public domain the size of Yellowstone would depart from the established policy of transferring public lands to private ownership.
-But the wonders of Yellowstone—shown through Jackson’s photographs, Moran’s paintings, and Elliot’s sketches—had caught the imagination of Congress.
-Thanks to their continued reports and the work of explorers and artists who followed, the United States Congress established Yellowstone National Park in 1872.
+But the wonders of Yellowstone—shown through Jackson’s photographs, Moran’s paintings, and Elliot’s sketches—had captured the imagination of Congress.
+Thanks to their reports, the United States Congress established Yellowstone National Park just six months after the Hayden Expedition.
 On March 1, 1872, President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law.
 The world’s first national park was born.

 The park’s promoters envisioned Yellowstone National Park would exist at no expense to the government.
 Nathaniel P. Langford, member of the Washburn Expedition and advocate of the Yellowstone National Park Act, was appointed to the unpaid post of superintendent.
 (He earned his living elsewhere.)
 He entered the park at least twice during five years in office—as part of the 1872 Hayden Expedition and to evict a squatter in 1874.
 Langford did what he could without laws protecting wildlife and other natural features, and without money to build basic structures and hire law enforcement rangers.